Amazon Attempting To Dominate The Indie Beauty Industry

 As An Ethical Mineral Makeup Brand Our Experience Says Approach With Caution

 In meeting all the requirements necessary within Amazon's list, the other thing a customer should be wary of when purchasing any indie brand off of Amazon's Indie Beauty Shop, is the main requirement of Amazon fulfilling all orders on behalf of the merchant.
 The outlay of product and expense is not a guarantee the items will sell.
 For instance, mineral makeup, though resilient, will still have an expiration date.
-Organic skincare, essential oils, and sunscreens are also particularly vulnerable to expiration dates, usually a much shorter time frame, and temperature fluctuations due to the natural and organic ingredients needing to be as fresh as possible.
+Organic skincare, essential oils, and sunscreens are also particularly vulnerable to expiration dates, usually a much shorter time frame.
+Avoiding temperature fluctuations is necessary for freshness due to the natural and organic ingredients being used in these formulations.
 Otherwise, symptoms of melt, rancidity, potency, mold, ingredient separation and / or bacteria can become a skincare merchant's worst nightmare.
 Once items are manufactured, packaged and shipped to an Amazon warehouse, then the question for the consumer should be:

 - How long has it been stored there?

 - What conditions is it being stored under?